divyaYelmakanne/Hack-Synthesis-2.0-NeuroType-Typing-Test/README.md

 ---

 ## 📸 Screenshots
-Add screenshots of your app here for reference.
+screenshots of web app are here for reference inside the repo.

----

-## 📬 Contact & Support
-For questions, open an issue or contact the maintainer.

 ---